sidneyshafer/css-guide/README.md

 # A Guide to Learning CSS3

->Snippets, examples, and code breakdowns for learning the basics of CSS..
+>Snippets, examples, and code breakdowns for learning the basics of CSS3.

 ## Table of Contents